Working in data science, or acquiring data science skills, does not rely on a degree or traditional career pathway.

 Ultimately, in the data science field, having the right skills and experience is more important than having the right degree.
 The beauty of starting or advancing a career in data science or analytics is that your path does not have to be linear, so take your time, study hard, and don’t be afraid to revise your goals as you delve deeper into the data science field.

 "Being able to extract information from data is actually a very powerful position to be in with data being collected in all aspects of society, ranging from marketing to health and even to sports and entertainment."

-Online courses and programs on edX are a great tool for learning data science outside of a degree program.
+Online courses on edX are a great tool for learning data science.
+If you are interested in more in-depth instruction, edX also offers data science master's degree programs.
 Audit courses before committing to completing or upgrading to unlocking valuable certificates, move through content at your own pace, and connect with fellow learners, faculty, and subject matter experts for guidance that will help propel your data science career to the next level.

 “Whatever your field of interest is, I can assure you that there is data to make it better.
 Being able to extract information from data is actually a very powerful position to be in with data being collected in all aspects of society, ranging from marketing to health and even to sports and entertainment," said Philippe Rigollet, Associate Professor in the Mathematics Department and Statistics and Data Science Center at MIT, and instructor for MITx's Statistics and Data Science MicroMasters® Program.

 "This trend is not going away and this data piling up on servers contains so much valuable information.
 A data scientist can turn this raw data into better decisions.
 This is a unique and very rewarding position to be in.
 While data answers some obvious questions, you never know what it will reveal and that… is very exciting!”